yktoo/dklang/readme.txt

 ISSUES/DRAWBACKS
 ------------------------------------------------------------------------------------------------------------------------

-- The package is not proven to be stable yet (although no problems were found for the moment).
 - The implemented localization mechanism doesn't support VFI (visual form inheritance).
   It is recommended to put language controller onto a final, derived form, and not onto the common ancestor form, since there's no means to track the origin of a